ArnaoutLab/sentropy/README.md

 print(f"H1: {H1:.1f}")
 ```

-## S-entropy with multiple measures and viewpoint parameters *q*, at both levels
+## S-entropy with multiple measures and viewpoint parameters, at both levels

-D-number forms measure diversity. `sentropy` calculates alpha-, beta-, and gamma-diversity measures, at the level of both subsets/classes and the whole (data)set (the $q$ power mean).
+D-number forms measure diversity. `sentropy` calculates alpha-, beta-, and gamma-diversity measures, at any $q$, for both subsets/classes and the whole (data)set.
 ```
 from sentropy import sentropy
 import numpy as np